Programs : Brochure

 The primary audience for this program is Foster business students, especially those who are not able to go abroad during their final two years at UW because of heavy requirements for their major (e.g., accounting majors and students with double-options).
 By studying abroad – and, in particular, taking core business classes - students get an overseas experience and a head start on their core classes.

 Students on this program will take two CORE business courses: Management 300 and Operations Management 301.
 The program is designed to enhance the business courses with an international dimension.
 While in Italy, students will have opportunities to see real-world applications of the principles of international business practices, marketing, management, operations, and supply chain management.
 This will be accomplished through both company visits by the group and individual observations.
 Some of the company visits will align with Washington State industries in order to provide a useful compare-and-contrast.
-For example, visiting Umbra Cuscinetti, an aerospace manufacturing firm with headquarters just outside of Rome, will provide a comparison to Boeing’s business.
-Visiting an Olive Oil co-op and production factory that is a major supplier to Costco will provide a unique opportunity to learn about global supply chains.
+For example, in the past the program has visited an olive oil co-op and production factory that is a major supplier to Costco which has provided a unique opportunity to learn about global supply chains.
+In past year's the program has also visited the car manufacturing plant of Alfa Romeo.

 In MGMT 300, examples of course principles that will be enhanced by being in Italy include: